jerrycyip/widgets/README.md

 ## Project Description

-This project comprises several widgets supporting functionality ranging from basic expandable accordion and dropdown functionality, to a text search bar using [Wikipedia's search api](https://www.mediawiki.org/wiki/API:Search) and a text translation widget using [Google's translate api](https://cloud.google.com/translate/docs/reference/rest/v2/translate).
+This project comprises several widgets supporting different functionality including a basic expandable accordion, a dropdown color picker, a text search bar using [Wikipedia's search api](https://www.mediawiki.org/wiki/API:Search), and a text translation widget using [Google's translate api](https://cloud.google.com/translate/docs/reference/rest/v2/translate).
 These different widgets are connected with a navigation menu and supporting router.
 We leverage [Semantic UI's](https://semantic-ui.com/) free stylesheet for styling our app (stylesheet href link included in index.html) - this saves time and ensures the project's primary focus is practicing React JS concepts.

-This project is one of the practice exercises for Stephen Grider's Udemy course, [Modern React with Redux](https://www.udemy.com/course/react-redux/).
+This app is one of the practice projects for Stephen Grider's Udemy course, [Modern React with Redux](https://www.udemy.com/course/react-redux/).
 The project helps practice using core React JS concepts including the following: (with emphasis on concepts 12 & 13)

 1) Building Content with JSX
 2) Communicating with Props